What is PEC?

 How much does a PEC cost?

-It varies by company and what level of service you choose: Aruba's basic package starts at €5 plus VAT per year, rising to €40 plus VAT for a "premium" option with more storage and an option to get notifications via SMS.
+It largely depends on the company and level of service you choose: Aruba's basic package starts at €5 plus VAT per year, rising to €40 plus VAT for a "premium" option with more storage and other additional perks.

 It's worth shopping around to find the deal that suits you best, especially as providers regularly run promotions offering discounts or free trials.